-The Right Honourable The Lord Burnett of Maldon was born 28 February 1958.
-He studied law at Pembroke College, Oxford.
-Called to the Bar in 1980, he became a pupil and then a member of Temple Garden Chambers, where he practised until May 2008, for the last five years as head of Chambers.
+Lord Burnett studied law at Pembroke College, Oxford and was called to the Bar in 1980 where he became a pupil and then a member of Temple Garden Chambers.
+He practised there until May 2008, for the last five years as Head of Chambers.

-Lord Burnett was junior counsel for the Crown, Common Law from 1992 and was appointed as a Queens Counsel in 1998.
-Appointed as a Recorder in 1998, he sat as a part-time judge in the Crown Court trying criminal cases.
-On appointment to the High Court in 2008 Lord Burnett joined the Queen’s Bench Division hearing civil law, and public law cases in the Administrative Court, trying serious crime out of London and sitting in the Court of Appeal, Criminal Division.
-He was Presiding Judge of the Western Circuit from 2011 until 2014 when he was appointed to the Court of Appeal.
+Lord Burnett was Presiding Judge of the Western Circuit from 2011 until 2014 when he was appointed to the Court of Appeal.
 He was also Deputy Chairman of the Security Vetting Appeals Panel.
 In the Court of Appeal Lord Burnett heard the full range of civil, family and criminal appeals and continued to sit in Divisional Courts of the High Court.
 Lord Burnett was the judge of the Court of Appeal with responsibility for extradition cases and was also supervising Lord Justice for immigration and public law appeals.
 He was Vice Chairman of the independent Judicial Appointments Commission from November 2015 until March 2017.
 He was appointed Lord Chief Justice of England and Wales on 1 October 2017 at the age of 59.

-As Lord Chief Justice, Lord Burnett is President of all the Court of England and Wales, sits in both the Criminal and Civil divisions of the Court of Appeal, in the Divisional Court and also in the Supreme Court.
+As Lord Chief Justice, Lord Burnett is President of all the Courts of England and Wales.
+He sits in both the Criminal and Civil divisions of the Court of Appeal, in the Divisional Court and also, by invitation, in the UK Supreme Court.